moleculerjs/site/source/docs/service.md

 ```

 ## Properties of `this`
-In service functions the `this` is always pointed to the Service instance.
+In service functions, `this` is always pointed to the Service instance.
 It has some properties & methods which you can use in your service functions.

 | Name | Type |  Description |
 | ------- | ----- | ------- |